blockstation13/blockstation/README.md

 ## What?

-This is a fork of the /tg/station branch built specifically for the Blockland Forums.
+This is a fork of the /tg/station branch that is not actually built specifically for the Blockland Forums, because they are smelly poo.
 Feel free to make PRs and report issues as needed.
 The server can be found at: fdhcjixaso not here yet

 It is (usually) up, save for updates.